 I’m meeting Tad at 10.45 am for our first tour – I’m going to church for the first time in ages.
-After my late-ish night I decide to have breakfast in the hotel, which I know will be expensive but it’s easier on the first day until I find my bearings in the city and look for somewhere cheaper to eat.
-It turns out to be even more expensive than advertised as the Peabody adds on extras you don’t know about and they don’t tell you about.
-As I will find out, this is a common tactic of the hotel and it leaves a sour taste over the duration of my stay.
-I know this is rated as a 5-star hotel but they charge enough for the room and in the bars without having to rip you off with underhand charges.
+After my late-ish night I decide to have breakfast in the hotel.
+I know this will be expensive but it’s easier on the first day until I find my bearings in the city and look for other options.
+It turns out to be even more expensive than advertised.
+The Peabody adds on extras you don’t know about and they don’t tell you about.
+As I will find out, this is a common tactic of the hotel.
+It leaves a sour taste over the duration of my stay.
+I know this is rated a 5-star hotel but they charge enough for the room and in the bars without having to rip you off with underhand charges.

 And breakfast is not that good.
 Everyone who opted for the buffet menu is standing around at the food service table waiting for dishes to be re-filled.
 There’s also no toaster, and limited types of bread and other items on offer.
 I ordered tea to drink and the waitress takes ages to bring it.
-It’s definitely not value for money – it was over $20 – so I won’t be doing that again: 7-11 here we come.
-I leave the restaurant and the lobby is starting to fill up – it’s duck time!
-OMG – the place is heaving!
-I can hardly make my way through for the people – but I do make a mental note to check out the ducks before I leave… I eventually work my way through the hordes waiting for the ducks, meet Tad in the lobby, and off we go.
+It’s definitely not value for money – it was over $20 – so I won’t be doing that again.
+7-11 here we come.

 We arrive at the church and Tad is astonished to see three full-size coaches full of white folks pouring into the church.
-He says you usually get a few tourists and maybe a coach every now and then but three is exceptional.
-So the tourists outnumber the locals inside by about 3-to-1 and its standing room only in places.
+He says you usually get a few tourists and maybe a coach every now and then, but three is exceptional.
+So the tourists outnumber the locals inside by about 3-to-1.
+It’s standing room only in places.

 The Incomparable Rev Al Green

-I’m very disappointed to see one of the coach parties get up and leave whilst Al is still preaching, hugely disrespectful to my mind.
-As are the folks who keep standing up and taking photos and videos of him whilst he’s singing.
+I’m very disappointed to see one of the coach parties get up and leave whilst Al is still preaching.
+This is hugely disrespectful to my mind.
+As are the folks who keep standing up and taking photos and videos of Al whilst he’s singing.
 It’s a church service you morons, not a pop concert.
 (My photo inside was taken before the service started.)

 “Looking for soul food and a place to eat” *

-(Sylvester was taken aback when he asked if we ate soul food in the UK and I said no. “What do you eat then” he asked, so I told him – or more precisely I said there weren’t any such restaurants where I lived but that in some areas of London or other cities you could probably find some.)
+(Sylvester was taken aback when he asked if we ate soul food in the UK and I said no. “What do you eat then” he asked, so I told him.
+And more precisely I said there weren’t any such restaurants where I lived but that in some areas of London you could probably find some.)

 Juke Joint Full Of Blues Tour

-Tad picks me up at 9 pm.
+I’m meeting Tad again for my Juke Joint Full Of Blues tour.
+He picks me up at 9 pm.
 First up we stop at a jazz club just down from Beale Street.
-It’s an almost derelict building with four young white guys doing their jazz thing to about 10 people in the place, of whom only two are showing any kind of interest in the music.
-Which is not a surprise because the music is awful, typical self-indulgent crap that much of jazz can be.
+It’s an almost derelict building with four young white guys playing jazz to about 10 people in the place.
+Of whom only two are showing any kind of interest in the music.
+Which is not a surprise because it’s terrible.
+It’s typical self-indulgent crap that much of jazz can be at times.
 We have one beer and leave.

 Back in the car on the way to our second venue Tad is genuinely shocked at the karaoke.
-He keeps going on that he’s never come across this sort of thing before, and he’s really worried about what I think about his reputation – and he’s also extremely pissed off at the promoter who lied to him about the ‘non-band’.
+He keeps going on that he’s never come across this sort of thing before, and is really worried about what I think about his reputation.
+He is also extremely pissed off at the promoter who lied to him about the ‘live band’.

-What transpires over the next two hours or so is a real privilege to experience.
-We’re two white middle-aged gatecrashers at a private birthday party for a young lady, somewhere deep in a black Memphis suburb.
+What transpires over the next two hours or so was a real privilege to experience.
+We’re two white middle-aged gate-crashers at a private birthday party for a young lady, somewhere deep in a black Memphis suburb.
 Is this real, I think to myself?
-There’s about 60-70 people in the place and then Big Dom takes charge.
-He gets up on the dance floor with a mic, looks around the room, spots someone and says “Hey, Donna, come and do a song for us” – and Donna does.
+There’s about 70 people in the place.
+Big Dom gets up on the dance floor with a mic and looks around the room.
+He spots someone and says “Hey, Donna, come and do a song for us” – which Donna does.
 And Donna is superb.

 Every singer who gets up to sing could piss all over every winner of The Voice or the X-Factor since time began, ten times over.
 F****** brilliant stuff.
 All of them.
 But there’s one guy who tops the lot.
 Mr Smooth.
 OMG.
 He looks as sharp as a pin in a shiny suit and he’s got a voice to kill for.
 Great singer.

-Back in the Caddy on the way back to the hotel, Tad is happy again.
+Back in the Cadillac on the way back to the hotel, Tad is happy again.
 He liked the music at the final place but he says the music scene is tough in Memphis these days.
-We get back to the hotel and I thank him for his time, pay him his fee and get out into the night air.
+We get back to the hotel and I thank him for his time.
+I pay him his fee and get out into the night air.
 As I wander through the lobby, given my different yet bizarrely wonderful experiences tonight, this thought strikes me: “What future for the blues?”

 * Walk on the Wild Side by Lou Reed